MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/automate-entity-record-routing.md

 You must create workstreams, to automatically route the cases to the agents.
 You can create multiple workstreams, too.
 In this walkthrough, let us create two workstreams - **High Priority Cases** and **Low Priority Cases**.

-To learn more, see [Create a case entity workstream](set-up-entity-workstream.md).
+To learn more, see [Create cases entity workstream](set-up-entity-workstream.md).

 ## Step 3: Create routing rules